Eyra-is/Eyra/DEVELOPER.md

 QC reports are dumped on disk at `/data/eyra/qc_reports` or as specified in [`Backend/server-interface/qc/celery_config.py`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/celery_config.py).
 As well as being saved in the [Redis](http://redis.io/) datastore (Redis is also used as a message broker for Celery).

+Logging is done to `Local/Log/celery.log`. (be careful, still uses loglevel info (might want to change this for release), so the file could get big fast).

 ### Firing up the QC

 * The QC needs Kaldi to be installed.
 This is done by running [`./Setup/setup.sh --ext-kaldi`](https://github.com/Eyra-is/Eyra/tree/master/Setup/setup.sh).
 This could take some time (hrs).
-* The QC also needs a worker running constantly.
-This is for Celery.
-You need to install Celery and redis-server, this should be in [`Setup/src/backend-qc/*.deps`](https://github.com/Eyra-is/Eyra/tree/master/Setup/src/backend-qc).
-Running [`./Setup/setup.sh --backend-qc`](https://github.com/Eyra-is/Eyra/tree/master/Setup/setup.sh) should install those for you.
-Then, the worker is run automatically in the background (see `Setup/src/backend-qc/post_install.sh`), logging to `Local/Log/celery.log`. (be careful, still uses loglevel info (might want to change this for release), so the file could get big fast).
-You shouldn't need to manually kill the workers with this setup, uses celery multi (you can also restart the celery worker by running [`./Setup/setup.sh --backend-qc`](https://github.com/Eyra-is/Eyra/tree/master/Setup/setup.sh)).
-* In addition, you need to obtain .scp and .ark files containing the decoded graphs (either by running e.g. [`qc/scripts/{Cleanup,Marosijo}GenGraphs.py`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/scripts) or getting it elsewhere).
-These are used by Marosijo and Cleanup module.
-Generating them takes a long time, and depends on the number/length of the prompt list.
-Look at [`qc/scripts/genGraphs.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/scripts) for parallelization of these.

 * If you also need the monophone models/tri models/etc for these modules, you can look at [`Backend/scripts/data_prep/run.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/data_prep/run.sh).
 Here is an example of the commands needed to run to create the models/files for the Marosijo module:
     * Edit [`run.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/data_prep/run.sh) to use your lexicon and phonemes.txt.
     * `./run.sh`

   The files for Marosijo should be located at `local/marosijo.tgz` after you run.
-  A similar process applies for the Cleanup module, look at commenting out Stage 3 and the last 2 lines in [`run.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/data_prep/run.sh).
+Then you need to extract that and put it in a folder called [`qc/modules/MarosijoModule/local`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/modules/MarosijoModule/local).
+* In addition, you need to obtain .scp and .ark files containing the decoded graphs (either by running e.g. [`qc/scripts/MarosijoGenGraphs.py`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/scripts/MarosijoGenGraphs.py) or getting it elsewhere).
+Each decoding graph corresponds to a single prompt, and in this process you supply the prompts to the genGraphs scripts.
+It is important that the ids of the prompts supplied match the ids of the prompts in the database.
+These are then used by the Marosijo module to analyse the recording compared to each prompt.
+Generating these graphs takes a long time, and depends on the number/length of the prompt list.
+Look at [`qc/scripts/genGraphs.sh`](https://github.com/Eyra-is/Eyra/tree/master/Backend/server-interface/qc/scripts) for parallelization of these.
+* Then, to restart Celery run [`./Setup/setup.sh --backend-qc`](https://github.com/Eyra-is/Eyra/tree/master/Setup/setup.sh).

 ### Selecting modules to use